cypress-io/cypress-documentation/source/guides/dashboard/analytics.md

 {% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-table.png "Dashboard Analytics Top Failures Table Screenshot" %}

-A table of results grouped failure rate is displayed with spec files and total runs.
+A table of results grouped by failure rate is displayed with spec files and total runs.

 ## Slowest tests